Spirituality can help people heal in a number of ways. But does it have any effect on traumatic brain injury?

 You can find the entire study in the journal Rehabilitation Psychology.

 When we help our patients connect to their higher power, whatever that may be, we may also be helping to improve their outcomes.

-That’s why we’ve been working to create an exciting new resource on spirituality and healing – we’ll be announcing more soon.
+That’s why we’ve created an exciting resource on spirituality and healing – our Spirituality in Healing webinar series.